scottleyg/SecOpsSamples/EvidenceCollection/readme.md

         },
         "utcNow":{
-            "type":"string",                // utcnow has to be in parameters "defaultValue": "[utcNow('u')]" //  to gerneate the expiration of the SAS },
+            "type":"string",                // utcnow has to be in parameters "defaultValue": "[utcNow('u')]" //  to generate the expiration of the SAS },
         "tokenExpirationInDays": {
             "type": "int",